redbackup/prototype/README.md

 chmod a+x /usr/local/bin/redbackup-node-cli
 ```

-Thats thats it.
+That's it.
 You can now launch the application.

 ```
 redbackup-client-cli --help